KennethMathari/Carry1st_Ecommerce/README.md

 >![image](https://github.com/user-attachments/assets/f64b9ee9-5343-4385-9cd1-dc5e3d847389)

 ### App Module
 The app module, depends on all, or relevant `feature` modules.
-Additionally, the `app` module can depend directly on the `common` modules.
+Additionally, the `app` module can depend directly on the `core` modules.
 ### Feature Modules
 The feature modules, represent a singular feature of the app, such as products or cart.
 It allows us to decouple the features from the app itself and test these in isolation.
 ### Core Modules